 Bottom Line

-You can take many big and small steps to bring about improvements in air quality.
+You can take many big and small steps to improve air quality.
 If not for yourself, think about your grandchildren.
 Due to the increased air toxicity, the average age of human beings is decreasing, not to forget the diseases we have to deal with that eventually degrade the quality of life.

 Therefore, it is time for everyone to switch to better practices.
-This holds whether you are an ordinary human being, an entrepreneur, or an industrialist.
-We all have to work together to help save the earth’s natural resources!
+This holds whether you are an ordinary human, entrepreneur, or industrialist.
+We all have to work together to help save the Earth’s natural resources!